wp-blocks/cf7-antispam/readme.txt

 - The first is user related and denies those who are not logged in the possibility of asking (sensitive) information about the user via wp-api and the protection for the xmlrpc exploit wordpress.
 - The second one is the WordPress protection that will obfuscate sensitive WordPress and server data, adding some headers in order to enhance security against xss and so on.
 Will be hidden the WordPress and WooCommerce version (wp_generator, woo_version), pingback (X-Pingback), server (nginx|apache|...) and php version (X-Powered-By), enabled xss protection headers (X-XSS-Protection), removes rest api link from header (but it will only continue to work if the link is not made public).

+== Mailbox Protection (Multiple Send) ==
+Enhance email security by enabling the "Multiple Send" feature, which prevents consecutive email submissions to the user's mailbox.
+This measure is effective in thwarting automated spam attempts and ensures a secure communication environment.

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.